dranur/REAGroup/README.md

 ### Overview

-These scripts run on a AWS EC2 Ubuntu Server 16.04 instance which serves as a host to Docker container running Simple Sinatra app.
+These scripts run on an AWS EC2 Ubuntu Server 16.04 instance which serves as a host to Docker container running Simple Sinatra app.
 Jenkins is used as a 'configuration-as-code' tool to automate the process of building the Docker container and securing the host machine.

-### Instructions to reviewer
+### Instructions to the reviewer

 In AWS Management console do the following: